Partial & Total Knee Replacement

 Frequently, degenerative conditions such as arthritis result in increasing deformity in a person's knee, causing them to become either more knocked-in (valgus) or bowed-out (varus) over time.
 As the knee degenerates, the cartilage surfaces wear away—not only the white shiny cartilage from the end of the bones but also the meniscus, which acts as a shock absorber.
 Common conditions associated with knee pain are meniscal injuries ligament tears and arthritis.
 The difference between them is meniscal injuries and ligament injuries are generally acute in nature.
 That is, you feel something happen and then you experience pain very commonly localized in one area.
 Arthritis pain tends to be more of a general and may be localized on one side of the knee but it is a pain characterized by a slower onset.
 Additionally, arthritis pain lasts longer and doesn't have the ebbs and flows in terms of how you feel it.
 Symptoms that lead to total knee replacements can be generally classified as pain and swelling.
 The pain you're experiencing is due to either arthritis or cartilage deterioration within the joint.

 During a knee replacement, the arthritic ends of the bone are cut away and replaced with metal and plastic.
 The components are cemented into place with cement that cures in about 10 to 15 minutes.
 During a total/full knee replacement, all of the components of the knee are replaced.
 During a partial knee replacement, only the affected part of the knee is replaced and the remaining knee is left intact.
+At Northwest Orthopaedic Specialists, we offer both traditional and robotic-assisted knee replacement surgery.

 The advantage of having a total knee replacement is principally eliminating the pain.
 Secondary, and a very important advantage, is restoring the mechanical axis of the extremity.
 For example, you will be able to go up and down the stairs easily and get up out of a chair without pain.